In the middle of a ‘me’ focused culture, we are called to center ourselves around God and live for the benefit of others.

-Cain kills Abel in a jealous rage because God didn’t approve of his sacrifice (Genesis 4:1-16).
+Cain killed Abel in a jealous rage because God didn’t approve of his sacrifice (Genesis 4:1-16).
 The Israelites complained that the food from heaven wasn’t good enough for them (Numbers 11).
-In Luke 17, Jesus restores ten lepers with a word, but only one returns to thank him for miraculously healing.
+In Luke 17, Jesus restored ten lepers with a word, but only one returned to thank him for the miraculously healing.

 In the early days of the United States’ history, President Lincoln spoke on our need for thankfulness when he called for a day of fasting and prayer.

 He wrote, “We have been the recipients of the choicest bounties of Heaven ….But we have forgotten God.
 We have forgotten the gracious hand which preserved us in peace, and multiplied and enriched and strengthened us; and we have vainly imagined, in the deceitfulness of our hearts, that all these blessings were produced by some superior wisdom and virtue of our own.”

 As we examine our lives and circumstances, we must acknowledge that all of the goodness around us is a gracious blessing from our Father.
 We don’t have a “right” to the riches of the world and certainly not to live beyond our means.

 David sets an example of the right mentality in Psalm 100:4, “Enter his gates with thanksgiving, and his courts with praise!
 Give thanks to him; bless his name!”